metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 Each firewall rule uses the same order of parameters split into the same number of lines.\
-This is so that when you need to change or search for something or do some regex magic then it's easy to see what is where, easy to use advanced search/replace or multicursor tricks.
+This is so that when you need to change or search for something or do some regex magic then it's easy to see where stuff is and it's easy to use advanced search/replace or multicursor tricks.

 Performing regex operations on firewall rules in combination with multicursor feature can be done in a matter of minutes, without this strict rule design it would take an entire day and might